 Avoid using products that contain decongestants such as pseudoephedrine and phenylephrine.
 Decongestants can cause your blood pressure to go dangerously high.
 If you have a stuffy nose, nasal saline spray (e.g. HydraSense®) or nasal decongestant spray (e.g. Otrivin®) are safer options.
 Nasal decongestant spray should not be used for more than 3 days.

 Allergy Medications (also called Antihistamines)

 Most over the counter allergy medications are safe to take at lower doses.
-If you have liver problems check with your pharmacist or doctor first before using an antihistamine.
-Products containing diphenhydramine (Benadryl®) are more sedating than other antihistamines.
+Speak with your pharmacist or care provider for dosage information.

 Herbal products may interact with the other medications you are taking.
 You should check with your pharmacist or physician before using herbal products.